ThomasGaubert/zephyr/CONTRIBUTING.md

 Builds from the master branch will kick off the release pipeline for the given component.

+- Desktop releases are uploaded directly to the canary branch on Steam.
+- Android releases are uploaded directly to the Canary and Alpha tracks on AppCenter.

+Releases to production must be done manually via the Steamworks or Azure DevOps interface.

 ## Licensing
 Zephyr is [licensed](https://github.com/ThomasGaubert/zephyr/blob/master/LICENSE) under the MIT License.
 By contributing to Zephyr, you certify and agree to the following: